mkaruna39/Cybersecurity-Labs-and-Projects/Tempest-Writeup/README.md

-This is my write-up for the TryHackMe Tempest challenge!
+This is my write-up for the TryHackMe Tempest challenge!  **Need to Redo this one

 Objective:
 - To analyze and handle various artifacts from a "compromised" machine.
 This was mostly done using Sysmon, which are logs that track and system activities and changes.